mihanizm56/fetch-api/README.md

 - isErrorTextStraightToOutput(boolean): flag not to prepare error text value - it <br/>
   goes straight from backend ("errorText" if REST and "message" if JSON-RPC)
 - extraValidationCallback(function): callback that can be used for custom response <br/>
-  data validation or if you don't want to use @hapi/joi
+  data validation or if you don't want to use joi
 - customTimeout(number) - milliseconds for cancel the request on timeout (or a full package of requests if the "retry" parameter is activated)
 - retry - number of requests try to request if the response is negative